freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --answer--

-Tells the grid item which grid line it should start and end at.
+Tells the grid item on which grid line it should start and end at.

 ### --question--